Frosty's HVAC

 • [ ] Verify emergency heat works (if you have a heat pump)

-• [ ] Know where your gas shutoff valve is — in case of emergency
+• [ ] Know where your gas shutoff valve is and how to operate it

 • [ ] Keep thermostat at 68°F or above during freezes to protect pipes